What is racism?

 I also grew up in the two-family house with my uncle and aunt’s family, both of which had two sons, so only two women in the whole house were my mom and my aunt.

-When I started my post-grad studies in the University of San Francisco School of Law, the most challenging course we had was the Contract Law (thus, promissory estoppel).
+When I started my post-grad studies in the University of San Francisco School of Law, the most challenging course we had was the Contract Law (explain quickly to complete non-lawyer what is the promissory estoppel).
 I was very much ashamed when I found out that I was very surprised that by far the brightest student in the class had been a young Black lady.
 Yes, for both reasons, that she is a lady and that she is Black.

 So, yes, racism is in my opinion using stereotypes of group of people and applying them on individuals (and strengthening such stereotypes).
 When I believe that girls or Black people cannot be smart, or that Gypsies/Roma (that is the closest equivalent of Blacks in the Central and Eastern Europe) are all lazy and steal.
 When the article in the Czech newspapers has headline “Gypsy man stole something” (that’s the strengthening part).
 Or here, that White English professor cannot have Asian lady as anything more than a nanny.